DFKI-NLP/tohyve-services/automatic_speech_recognition/README.md

 {
     "fn_index":4, # always use 4, it's a fixed code from the Gradio "data": [
-        "input_languge", # this need to be change according to the audio language code {
+        "input_language", # this need to be change according to the audio language code {
             "data":"data:audio/wav;base64," + str(base64_encoded_audio),
             "name":"sample_audio.mp3" # just give any name